CVC-FTC/.github/profile/readme.md

-Hi, this is the profile page for the CVC FTC team
+Hi, this is the profile page for the CVC FTC team organisation